OFFICE OF THE SECRETARY

 f.
 Cash Management

 The Cash Management, under the FMS, manages the vigilant disbursement of the Tribunal funds by strictly implementing the control measures formulated for this purpose.
 It likewise ensures the timely payment of the Tribunal’s various obligations as well as the timely release of salaries and benefits to the employees.
-In the process, the CMS prepares checks covered by Advice of Checks Issued and Cancelled (ACIC).
+In the process, the FMS prepares checks covered by Advice of Checks Issued and Cancelled (ACIC).

 Maintenance of books of accounts of the agency is another responsibility of the Accounting Service.
 It records transactions in the corresponding Journal Entry Vouchers then summarizes and posts them to the General Ledger as well as to the Subsidiary Ledgers.
 It likewise performs pre-audit functions such as certification of the correctness, completeness of supporting documents of all transactions involving the utilization of government and fiduciary funds; verification of account codes and expense object classification in the Obligation Slips as well as certification as to availability of funds.

 It maintains an accurate count of the Tribunal’s properties, equipment and supplies; processes Supplies Availability Inquiry, and re-canvasses the prices of supplies and equipment reflected in the Abstract of Canvass and Service requests.
-Likewise, it verifies and reconciles the monthly Summary of inspection and Acceptance Reports of the Procurement and Property Management Service as well as inspects and indicates the account codes on Inspection and Acceptance Reports.
+Likewise, it verifies and reconciles the monthly Summary of Inspection and Acceptance Reports of the Procurement and Property Management Service as well as inspects and indicates the account codes on Inspection and Acceptance Reports.
 Moreover, it computes the annual depreciation of Property Plant and Equipment.

 In addition, Accounting Service prepares quarterly Financial Accountability Report No. 4 and Disbursement portion of Annex A and B (Statement of Appropriations, Allotments, Obligations, Disbursement and Balances) for submission to the Department of Budget and Management (DBM).